Florence Beatrice Price

 By the time she was 14, Florence had graduated from Capitol High School at the top of her class and was enrolled in the New England Conservatory of Music with a major in piano and organ.
 Initially, she pretended to be Mexican to avoid the prejudice people had toward African-Americans at the time.
 At the Conservatory, she was able to study composition and counterpoint with composers George Chadwick and Frederick Converse.
 Also while there, she wrote her first string trio and symphony.
 She graduated in 1906 with honors and both an artist diploma in organ and a teaching certificate.

-She taught in Arkansas briefly before moving to Atlanta, Georgia, in 1910, where she became the head of Clark Atlanta University's music department.
+Mr. Price taught in Arkansas briefly before moving to Atlanta, Georgia, in 1910, where she became the head of Clark Atlanta University's music department.
 In 1912, she married Thomas J. Price, a lawyer, and moved back to Little Rock, Arkansas.
 After a series of racial incidents in Little Rock, the family moved to Chicago, where Florence Price began a new and fulfilling period in her compositional career.
 She studied composition, orchestration, and organ with the leading teachers in the city including Arthur Olaf Andersen, Carl Busch, Wesley La Violette, and Leo Sowerby, and published four pieces for piano in 1928.
 While in Chicago, Price was at various times enrolled at the Chicago Musical College, Chicago Teacher’s College, University of Chicago, and American Conservatory of Music, studying languages and liberal arts subjects as well as music.

 Price eventually moved in with her student and friend, Margaret Bonds, also a black pianist and composer.
 This friendship connected Price with writer Langston Hughes and contralto Marian Anderson, both prominent figures in the art world who aided in Price's future success as a composer.
 Together, Price and Bonds began to achieve national recognition for their compositions and performances.
 In 1932, both Price and Bonds submitted compositions for Wanamaker Foundation Awards.
 Price won first prize with her Symphony in E minor, and third for her Piano Sonata, earning her a $500 prize.
 The Chicago Symphony Orchestra, conducted by Frederick Stock, premiered the Symphony on June 15, 1933, making Price’s piece the first composition by an African-American woman to be played by a major orchestra.

 A number of Price's other orchestral works were played by the WPA Symphony Orchestra of Detroit and the Chicago Women’s Symphony.
 Price wrote other extended works for orchestra, chamber works, art songs, works for violin, organ anthems, piano pieces, spiritual arrangements, four symphonies, three piano concertos, and a violin concerto.
 Some of her more popular works are: Three Little Negro Dances, Songs to a Dark Virgin, My Soul's Been Anchored in de Lord for piano or orchestra and voice, and Moon Bridge.
-Price made considerable use of characteristic black melodies and rhythms in many of her works.
-H

 Price was inducted into the American Society of Composers, Authors, and Publishers in 1940 for her work as a composer.

-In 2009, a substantial collection of her works and papers were found in an abandoned dilapidated house on the outskirts of St. Anne, Illinois.
+In 2009, a substantial collection of her works and papers were found in an abandoned house on the outskirts of St. Anne, Ill.
 These consisted of dozens of her scores, including her two violin concertos and her fourth symphony.
 As Alex Ross stated in The New Yorker in February 2018, "not only did Price fail to enter the canon; a large quantity of her music came perilously close to obliteration.
 That run-down house in St. Anne is a potent symbol of how a country can forget its cultural history."

 Works for Winds